Annex-Engineering/TradRack/docs/klipper/Config_Reference.md

 #pre_unload_gcode:
 #   Gcode command template that is run before the toolhead is
 #   unloaded.
 The default is to run no extra commands.
+#post_unload_gcode:
+#   Gcode command template that is run after the toolhead is
+#   unloaded.
+The default is to run no extra commands.
+#pre_load_gcode:
+#   Gcode command template that is run before the toolhead is
+#   loaded.
+The default is to run no extra commands.
 #post_load_gcode:
 #   Gcode command template that is run after the toolhead is
 #   loaded.
 The default is to run no extra commands.